Jacques Tati: Les Vacances de Monsieur Hulot (Monsieur Hulot's Holiday)

 Tati's second film, Les Vacances de Monsieur Hulot (Monsieur Hulot's Holiday), was released in 1953.
 Les Vacances introduced the character of Mr. Hulot and follows his adventures in France during the mandatory August vacation at a beach resort, lampooning several hidebound elements of French political and social classes.
-It was shot almost entirely in the tiny west coast seaside village of Saint-Marc-sur-Mer, in the Loire Atlantique region.
+It was shot almost entirely in the seaside village of Saint-Marc-sur-Mer, near Saint-Nazaire.
 The hotel in which Mr. Hulot stays (l'Hôtel de la Plage) is still there, and a statue memorialising the director has been erected on the beach.
 Tati had fallen in love with the coast while staying in nearby Port Charlotte with his friends, Mr. and Mrs. Lemoine, before the war, and resolved to return one day to make a film there.
 The film was widely praised by critics, and earned Tati an Academy Award nomination for Best Original Screenplay, which was shared with Henri Marquet.
 Production of the movie also reintroduced Jacques Lagrange into Tati's life, beginning a lifelong working partnership with the painter, who would become his set designer.
 Les Vacances de Monsieur Hulot remains one of the best-loved French films of that period.
 The film's comic influence has extended well beyond France and can be found as recently as 2007 in the Rowan Atkinson comic vehicle Mr. Bean's Holiday.

-André Bazin, founder of the influential journal Cahiers du cinéma, wrote in his 1957 essay, "Fifteen Years of French Cinema":
+André Bazin, founder of the influential film criticism journal Cahiers du cinéma, wrote in his 1957 essay "Fifteen Years of French Cinema":

 "Tati could easily have made lots of money with sequels featuring his comic character of the little rural mailman.
 He chose instead to wait for four years, and, after much reflection, he revised his formula completely.
 The result this time was an extraordinary masterpiece about which one can say, I think, that it is the most radical innovation in comic cinema since the Marx Brothers: I am referring, of course, to Les Vacances de M. Hulot."

 Various problems delayed the release of Tati's follow-up to his international hit.
 In 1955, he suffered a serious car accident that physically impaired his left hand.
 Then, a dispute with Fred Orain ensued, and Tati broke away from Cady Films to create his own production company, Spectra Films, in 1956.